microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 Pre-trained LLMs work very well on generalized natural language tasks, even by calling them with a short prompt, like a sentence to complete or a question – the so-called “zero-shot” learning.

-However, the more the user can frame their query, with a detailed request and examples – the Context – the most accurate and closest to user’s expectations the answer will be.
+However, the more the user can frame their query, with a detailed request and examples – the Context – the more accurate and closest to user’s expectations the answer will be.
 In this case, we talk about “one-shot” learning if the prompt includes only one example and “few shot learning” if it includes multiple examples.
 Prompt engineering with context is the most cost-effective approach to kick-off with.

 ### Retrieval Augmented Generation (RAG)